xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-2021.29 September 16, 2021
+   -- bug (dkulp) Use the native emoji fonts on Linux/OSX and don't try to use the Windows specific font -- enh (dkulp) Add Mr/Mrs Claus, Christmas Tree, Gift emoji to popup list -- enh (dkulp) Add skin tone for Emoji's (ShapeEffect) 2021.29 September 16, 2021
    -- enh (dkulp) Update Twinkle effect to use different placement alogirithm if buffer is very sparse -- enh (dkulp) Keep Star screen coordinates as "floats" to provide smoother sizing/better display